PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Detailed experimental setup

 \paragraph{Contrastive data.} The 100 synthetic contrastive QA pairs are generated by GPT-4o.
 Each pair contains two unrelated text contexts paired with two questions, one relevant and one irrelevant to each context.
 This yields 200 contrastive triplets from which Key and Value representations are extracted at the answer token position.

 \paragraph{Projection construction.} For each model, we extract representations from all layers and heads under three prompting conditions (neutral, positive, negative).
 The differential cross-covariance $\Omega_\Delta$ is computed per head, followed by SVD.
 The top-$k$ singular vectors are retained based on the cumulative energy threshold $\gamma$.
-The norm of the retained singular values determines the head's discriminability score $D_{\ell,h}$, which is mapped to a weight via softplus.
-The entire process takes 3--8 minutes per model depending on model size.
+The mean representation norm difference determines the head's discriminability score $D_{\ell,h}$, which is mapped to a weight via softplus.
+The resulting projections are stored and reused across inference runs.
+Construction takes 3--8 minutes per model on one GPU; online steering adds one matrix--vector product per head and highlighted token.

 \paragraph{Lost-in-the-Middle setup.} We use the NaturalQuestions-based benchmark of \citet{liu2024lost} with 30 passages per input, where one gold passage contains the answer and the remaining 29 are distractors.
 The gold passage is placed at 7 positions (0, 4, 9, 14, 19, 24, 29) to probe positional sensitivity.
 Steering is applied selectively to the middle region (passages 4--25), targeting the positional recall deficit.
 Generation is limited to 60 tokens.
 We report Exact Match averaged across all 7 positions.